SGS4 Steam generator systems - molten salt

 Value-adding engineering design

 The optimized SGS4 system is developed as shell-and-tube type with header-and-coil equipment complying with ASME and TEMA standards.
-The most significant feature of the optimized SGS4 technology is that it allows the shell-and-tube design to have molten salt on the shell side of all components while maintaining the option to use natural circulation for optimal and stable operation.
-This translates into up to €4 million saving on auxiliary equipment for the steam generation system designed for a 100MWe reference plant as well as lower operation and maintenance costs for two main reasons:
+The most significant feature of this optimized configuration is that it allows all components to have molten salt on the shell side, while maintaining the option of using natural circulation for optimal and stable operation below 140 bar.
+Furthermore, for the evaporators Aalborg CSP selects a suitable tube material, which can operate with high temperatures sustaining normal blow-down levels during operation.
+This translates into operational benefits and up to €4 million initial CAPEX saving on auxiliary equipment for the steam generation system designed for a 100MWe reference plant as well as lower operation and maintenance costs for two main reasons:

 1. No need for circulation pumps